davideloba/daliMaster_rpi/README.md

 This is a Python3 library to control your DALI lamps with the brand new [daliMaster](https://) hat for Raspberry Pi™, with built-in DALI bus power supply system.
 B:boom::boom:m!

-Are you looking for Arduino™ library and shield?
+Are you looking for Arduino™ library and DALI shield?
 See [here](https://github.com/davideloba/daliMaster).

 ## Description